 Kirshner had even released the group’s second album, More of the Monkees, without their knowledge.
 The band found out about it after the fact and was unhappy they hadn’t been consulted about the content of the record.
 During a tense meeting with Kirshner in early 1967, Nesmith (in a now-legendary moment) slammed his fist through a wall and reportedly said, “That could have been your face.”
 That get-together proved to be the beginning of the end for Kirshner.
 He was later fired, and The Monkees, working with producer Chip Douglas, dove headlong into the sessions for what would become their third disc, Headquarters.
 The album would initiate a creative renaissance for the band, as they genuinely embraced their newfound freedom, and crafted one of their strongest musical efforts.

-Headquarters kicks off with Nesmith’s “You Told Me,” a hearty slice of garage rock which features some fine work on banjo from Tork.
+Headquarters kicks off with Nesmith’s “You Told Me,” a hearty slice of garage rock that features some fine work on banjo from Tork.
 Nesmith’s pen also brought forth the country-rock tune “Sunny Girlfriend” and one of the album’s high points, the folk-flavored “You Just May Be The One.”
 Micky Dolenz receives several showcases over the course of the disc, including his inspired vocal performance on the zany “Randy Scouse Git.”
 He also displays his inner soul man on the frenzied “No Time” and delivers a nice pop-oriented vocal on “I’ll Spend My Life With You.”
 Peter Tork, who struggled with being tagged as the silliest member of the group on the TV series, contributes the excellent “For Pete’s Sake,” which he co-authored with Joseph Richards.
 A shorter version of the song became the closing theme for the show’s second season.

 Related: “Appreciating Michael Nesmith”